oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 ### User Experience

-A new list will be added to the Power Management Tab when adding a new Host or modifying existing Host The list will have by default the entries : engine,cluster and DC The user may add other existing Host IPs or FQDNs by pressing the ADD button, this will open a drop-down list of all available Hosts defined in the Data Center except the currently edited/added Host
+A new list will be added to the Power Management Tab when adding a new Host or modifying existing Host The list will have by default the entries : ENGINE,CLUSTER and DC (in 3.2) The user may add other existing Host IPs or FQDNs by pressing the ADD button, this will open a drop-down list of all available Hosts defined in the Data Center except the currently edited/added Host
  The user may also use the UP and DOWN buttons to change items order inside the list(item order = priority) Assuming that engine,cluster and datacenter are part of each chain and only priority may changes